 Q. Which Cisco access points support the Cisco RF ASIC?

-A. Cisco Catalyst 9120 and 9130 Series enterprise-class access points have an embedded Cisco RF Application-Specific Integrated Circuit (ASIC) that delivers capabilities and RF innovations that go beyond the Wi-Fi 6 standard.
+A. Cisco Catalyst 9120 and 9130 Series enterprise-class access points and the Cisco Catalyst 9124 out door access points have an embedded Cisco RF Application-Specific Integrated Circuit (ASIC) that delivers capabilities and RF innovations that go beyond the Wi-Fi 6 standard.

 Cisco Catalyst 9100 Access Points portfolio

 Q. What is the portfolio transition from the Cisco Aironet

 ® Series to the Cisco Catalyst 9100 platform?

 A. The Cisco Catalyst 9100 Access Points consist of the Cisco Catalyst 9105, 9115, 9117, 9120, 9130 Series.
 These access points are the follow-ups to the Cisco Aironet 1815, 1850, 2800 and 3800 Series Access Points, respectively.
 The Cisco Catalyst 9100 Access Points come equipped with Wi-Fi 6 capabilities, a better industrial design, and improved RF performance, and deliver reliability, security, and intelligence at scale.

 Q. What feature sets do the Cisco Catalyst 9100 Access Points support?

 A. The Cisco Catalyst 9100 Access Points support the packaging of features into Essentials and Advantage packages.
 The data sheets list the features in each package.